Icemonster0/AtomSim/README.md

 All settings are available in `src/settings.h`.
 They should all be self-explanatory and there are short descriptions for some of them.

+If you have any outputs enabled, make shure that the output directories exist and are **empty**!

 ###### Compiling

 Run `compile.sh` or its equivalent on your OS to generate the executable.